lakshman8664/Battleship/README.md

 ## Features

-- **Game Modes:** Choose from three different game modes:
+- **Game Modes:** Choose from three different game simulations:
-  - Human vs Human: Play against another person on the same computer.
+  - CPU vs CPU: A mini-game between two mediocre CPU players.
+Or, choose a 10-game match between a mediocre and an awful                 player, with no pauses.
   - Human vs "Mediocre" CPU: Challenge an AI opponent with basic strategy.
   - Human vs "Good" CPU: Take on a more challenging AI opponent with advanced strategy.

 - **AI Opponents:** The AI opponents are powered by recursive and breadth-first search algorithms, offering varying levels of difficulty.
 The "Mediocre" CPU is a good starting point for beginners, while the "Good" CPU provides a more challenging experience.

 - **Data Structures:** Key data structures, such as stacks, arrays, and linked lists, are used to manage game boards and store in-game data efficiently.

-## How to Play

-1. Clone the repository to your local machine.

-2. Open the terminal and navigate to the project directory.

-3. Compile and run the game using the appropriate commands for your programming language.
-For example:
-   - If you're using Python: `python battleship.py`
-   - If you're using Java: `java Battleship`

-4. Follow the on-screen instructions to select your game mode and start playing.

 ## Gameplay